Conditions Listeriosis

 The number of listeriosis infections varies from year to year.
 In Germany, there are between 200 and almost 800 infections per year on average.

-One in ten people infected are pregnant women or newborn babies.
+One in every 10 people infected is a pregnant woman or newborn baby.
 The remaining cases largely affect people over the age of 50 and those with certain pre-existing health conditions.
 Men are more commonly affected than women.

 What are the possible consequences of listeriosis?

-Around 30 percent of people who become infected with listeriosis develop blood poisoning (sepsis) or purulent inflammation of the meninges, i.e., the fluid and membranes surrounding the brain and spinal cord (meningitis).
-This often affects newborn babies and people with immune deficiencies.
+Around 30 percent of people who become ill with listeriosis develop blood poisoning (sepsis) or purulent meningitis or inflammation of the meninges, i.e., the fluid and membranes surrounding the brain and spinal cord.
+Newborn babies and people with immune deficiencies are often affected.

 If the bacteria spread around the entire body, other centers of purulent inflammation may occur in other sites, such as the joints or heart valves.